 Despite these assertions, the Dow experienced a similar long-term decline much more recently.
 Beginning in 1966 and lasting until 1982, the market declined to 23 percent of its peak inflation-adjusted level.
 The Dow did not recover to its 1966 level until 1995 – a full 29 years later.
 It even took six years for the market to recover from the relatively shallow decline it experienced in the recession of 2007-2008.

 Overall, the large gains preceding major falls have lasted around 15 years.
-The current bull market has already lasted 11 years, so if one bases expectations on past performance, another major decline could easily occur within the coming decade.
+The current bull market has already lasted over 10 years, so if one bases expectations on past performance, another major decline could easily occur within the coming decade.
 If the historical record is any guide, it could take decades to recover from such a drop.
-According to the most recent Social Security Trustees Report, the combined Old Age, Survivors and Disability Insurance (OASDI) Trust Funds will remain able to pay full benefits until 2035 – or 12 years into the future.
-After that time, payroll taxes are projected to be sufficient to cover 80 percent of benefits, leaving a gap of 20 percent that must be filled.
-The Cassidy-King plan to invest in the market could not confidently rely on stock market growth sufficient to pay back the amount borrowed, plus interest, and cover the 20 percent annual gap in Social Security’s finances after only twelve years of investment.
+According to the most recent Social Security Trustees Report, the combined Old Age, Survivors and Disability Insurance (OASDI) Trust Funds will remain able to pay full benefits until 2035 – or 11 years into the future.
+After that time, payroll taxes are projected to be sufficient to cover 83 percent of benefits, declining to 73 percent in 2098, leaving a gap of 17-27 percent that must be filled.
+The Cassidy-King plan to invest in the market could not confidently rely on stock market growth sufficient to pay back the amount borrowed, plus interest, and cover the annual gap in Social Security’s finances after only eleven years of investment.
 No amount of ‘wishful thinking’ can disguise the risk all Americans would face if the programs’ solvency depends on this ‘magic money’.

 The Benefit Cuts No One Wants to Name

 The Cassidy-King proposal is intended to extend the solvency of the Social Security Trust Funds well into the future.
-As has been noted above, however, the investment fund standing alone cannot be relied upon to produce sufficient profits quickly enough to solve the problem of the 20 percent gap projected in 2035 and beyond.
-It is inevitable that during the first two or three decades of this scheme the shortfall in Social Security will need to be filled by cutting benefits.
-Although the National Committee does not have information on the specific benefit cuts hidden within the Cassidy-King plan, there are numerous proposals by conservative think-tanks which would likely be part of the mix.
+As has been noted above, however, the investment fund standing alone cannot be relied upon to produce sufficient profits quickly enough to solve the problem of the 17 percent gap projected from 2035 and growing to 27 percent by 2098.
+It is inevitable that during the first two or three decades of this scheme the shortfall in Social Security will need to be filled by cutting benefits, or by passing legislation that would authorize the federal government to borrow enough money to cover the gap.
+Expecting the federal government to borrow sufficient money to pay benefits, while at the same time borrowing $1.5 trillion to fund the ‘sovereign wealth fund’ – all in the face of existing debt of nearly $35 trillion is unrealistic.
+Although the National Committee does not have information on the specific benefit cuts potentially contemplated by the Cassidy-King plan, there are numerous proposals by conservative think-tanks which would likely be part of the mix.
 This witches’ brew of bad ideas for cutting Social Security seem to resurface periodically, like a bad penny, and we feel it is essential to remind American families how deeply their earned benefits would be slashed if similar proposals were adopted.

 Raising the Retirement Age